-Eurobodalla has been a traditional destination for family holidays and the like.
-Many family groups visit the region, often bringing their own bikes or having some available at their accommodation.
-The provision of improved walking and cycling facility will increase the attractiveness of the region as a holiday destination.
+Eurobodalla is a popular destination for family holiday.
+Family groups visit the region, often bringing their own bikes or having some available at their accommodation.
+The provision of improved walking and cycling facilities will increase the attractiveness of the region as a holiday destination.

-3.10 Funding
+2.10 Funding